dellius-alexander/Testing-Strategy/README.md

 ---

 ## CI/CD Pipeline Build

----
-The pipeline build has been automated using the *[__init_container__.sh](./__init_container__.sh)* script which will be executed inside the Jenkins Pod to kick-off our tests.
+The pipeline build has been automated using the *[Jenkinsfile](./Jenkinsfile)*, which will be executed inside the Jenkins Pod to kick-off the build process.

 You may use various methods to define a jenkins build.
-For the purpose of this project we emply a shell script to automate our pipeline.
+For the purpose of this project we emply a `Jenkinsfile` to automate our pipeline.

 ---